 The manuscript should be submitted in a separate file.
 The manuscript includes the title, abstract, keywords, classification codes, and content.

 The manuscript should not include any information such that authors can be identified.

 A short and concise title of the manuscript should be provided.

 All authors’ names, emails, affiliates, and postal addresses should be provided in the submission as follows.

-- Provide full name of each author in the order it should appear in publication.
-The first letter of the author’ name is capitalized and followed by lower case letters;
+- Provide the full name of each author in the order it should appear in the publication.
+The first letter of the author’s name is capitalized and followed by lower case letters;

 - Provide an email address for each author;

 - Provide affiliate(s) of each author.
 The affiliate(s) should be where the author is based at the time the work was conducted.
 Indicate all affiliates with a lowercase superscript letter immediately after the author’s name and in front of the author address;